 - Don’t Jaywalk

 Talking about rules, another one is not to jaywalk.
 Wait for the light to change before crossing a road to avoid upsetting other walkers or drivers.
 It is actually against the law in Germany so just avoid it.
 Also, whilst you are out walking, avoid the bike lanes.
-Along sidewalks, you will see a coloured lane and a grey lane; stick to the grey lane.
+Along sidewalks, you will see a colored lane and a grey lane; stick to the grey lane.

 - Learn some German